evensdev/p9-django-book-review/README.md

 I. Activate the virtual environment

-1. Open the terminal by positioning yourself at the root of the LitReview folder.
-You will find the folder "venv" there.
+1. Unzip the "venv" folder

-2. Activate your virtual environment with the following commands: source venv/bin/activate
+2. Open the terminal at the root of the project and activate your virtual environment with the command: source venv/bin/activate

 II.
 Launch the Application